5 sustainable Maldives resorts for surfers that will blow your mind

 The Maldives has long been synonymous with luxury travel, and for good reason - this Indian Ocean paradise is home to some of the most stunning resorts in the world.
 But it's also renowned for the exceptional quality of its waves, with experienced surfers from across the globe coming to ride the rights and lefts that peel across its countless atolls and islands.

 Over the years, the Maldives has emerged as a leader in sustainable tourism, with many of the newer resorts incorporating eco-friendly principles into their design and operations.
-For the environmentally-conscious surfer, this means you can indulge in the ultimate luxury experience - think overwater villas, gourmet dining and pampering spas - all while supporting local conservation efforts and community development projects that protect the natural beauty of this island nation.
+For the environmentally-conscious surfer, this means you can indulge in the ultimate luxury experience - think overwater villas, gourmet dining and pampering spas - all while supporting local conservation efforts that protect the natural beauty of this island nation.